 Fortunately, the low hanging fruit when starting with end-to-end performance monitoring is about rationalizing and prioritizing user complaints.
-Meaning complete visibility on the application chain is not required to get started.

 This allows us to simplify and standardize the solution deployment with 3 easy steps:

 - Setting up the TCP data collection part for the front-end

 - Modelling all incoming TCP session data